June is national microchipping month here in the UK, so what better time to talk about what microchipping is and the benefits?

 The Benefits of Microchipping your Pet

-Some Chips now come with added capabilities - Some chips come with the ability to program them to a pet door flap so only your pets can come and go.
-This is really handy to stop strange animals from accessing your house.
+- Some microchips now come with added capabilities - Some chips come with the ability to program them to a pet door flap so only your pets can come and go.
+This is really handy to stop other animals from accessing your house.

 So what are you waiting for?!
-If you haven’t already got your pet microchipped, then we’d strongly suggest doing so.
-It is a legal requirement that all dogs over the age of 8 weeks are microchipped and looks likely that similar laws will come into place for cats too.
+If you haven’t already got your pet microchipped, then we’d strongly suggest doing so, you never know when you’ll need it!